Economic success, a ‘credible’ SAF, regional cooperation key for Singapore to stay safe in today’s world: SM Lee

 Mr Lee also highlighted the need to work with regional neighbours and use ASEAN as a platform to partner other economies and centres of prosperity in the world, such as India, China and the European Union.

-“These are all ties which we can cultivate so that even if I don't have a full WTO (World Trade Organization) system, I have got a network of countries which want to trade with one another and continue to want to do business under some set of rules, which will prevent us from falling back to the law of the jungle,” he said.
+"These are all ties which we can cultivate.
+Even if I do not have a full WTO (World Trade Organization) system, I have got a network of countries which want to trade with one another and continue to want to do business under some set of rules, which will prevent us from falling back to the law of the jungle," he said.

 He added that beyond ASEAN, Singapore can also actively seek such cooperation through other blocs like the Asia-Pacific Economic Cooperation and the Regional Comprehensive Economic Partnership.